AshwinKatkar/SAPCAPM-2023-AD003/exercises/2_Create CAP Based Application/Readme.md

 service CatalogService {

-entity Incidents as projection on ims.Incidents; //{
+entity Incidents as projection on ims.Incidents; annotate Incidents with @odata.draft.enabled;
-    // *,
-    // //T0.Incident_Status,
-    // T0.Status.ID as IS_ID,
-    // T0.Status.SName as SName
-//};
-annotate Incidents with @odata.draft.enabled;
 @odata.draft.enabled
 entity Status as projection on ims.Status;